 Michael is CEO of Arrakis.
 In addition, Mike currently serves on the Boards of Directors of Novartis Venture Fund, Obsidian Therapeutics, and Scholar Rock and on the Scientific Advisory Board of FutuRx.
 Previously, Mike was Chief Executive Officer of Obsidian Therapeutics, a venture-funded company focused on applying synthetic biology to gene and cell therapies.
 Prior to Obsidian, Mike was Founder and Chief Executive Officer of Padlock Therapeutics, a venture-funded company focused on autoimmune disease, acquired by Bristol-Myers Squibb in 2016.
 From 2012-2013, Mike served as Senior Vice President, Early-Stage Pipeline, at Biogen Idec, with responsibility for managing the company’s development programs through clinical proof-of-concept.
 He joined Biogen Idec in March 2012 following its acquisition of Stromedix, a venture-funded company focused on fibrosis and organ failure, where he was Founder and Chief Executive Officer.
 Prior to founding Stromedix in 2006, Mike served as Executive Vice President, Research at Biogen Idec, with responsibility for the company’s discovery research activities in Cambridge and San Diego.
 From 1994 to 1999, Mike was at ARIAD Pharmaceuticals, where he was Executive Vice President and Chief Scientific Officer.
 From 1986 to 1994, Mike was on the scientific staff of Cold Spring Harbor Laboratory in New York, where his research focused on mechanisms of signal transduction and gene regulation.
 Mike was a postdoctoral fellow with Dr. Robert Weinberg at the Whitehead Institute.
 He holds a PhD in Biochemistry from University of California, Berkeley, and a SB in Life Sciences from Massachusetts Institute of Technology.

-Jennifer Petter, Ph.D., is a Founder & Chief Scientific Officer of Arrakis Therapeutics.
+Jennifer Petter, Ph.D., is a Founder & Chief Scientific Officer Emerita of Arrakis Therapeutics.
 An experienced drug hunter, scientist, and life science executive, Dr. Petter’s research has spanned different fields over the years, with a current focus on RNA at Arrakis.
 She is the author or co-author on over 50 papers and over 50 patents and/or patent applications.
 Prior to creating Arrakis, Dr. Petter was Vice President of Chemistry at Celgene.
 She joined Celgene after the acquisition of Avila Therapeutics, a startup, in 2012.
 She has also held roles at Mersana Therapeutics, Biogen, and the Sandoz Research Institute (now a part of Novartis).
 She is a member of the American Association of Cancer Research (AACR), the Society of Neuro-Oncology, and the RNA Society and an associate member of the American Society of Clinical Oncology (ASCO).
 Dr. Petter serves on the scientific advisory boards for Cygnal Therapeutics and PIC Therapeutics, and on the boards of directors for OUTBio and Theon Therapeutics.
 Dr. Petter received her bachelor’s degree from Dartmouth College and her Ph.D. from Duke University.
 She completed her post-doctorate research at Columbia University.

 Dr. Mutamba leads corporate strategy, business development, investor relations and finance at Arrakis.
 He has broad experience in company formation, strategy and growth in the biotech and life sciences industry.